Ride-The-Lightning/RTL-Design/readme.md

 <p align='center'><img src="images/rtl-logo.png" width="236"></p>

 ## What is RTL?
-RTL (Ride The Lightning) is a full function, device agnostic, web user interface to help manage lightning node operations.RTL is available on LND and C-Lightning implementations.
+RTL (Ride The Lightning) is a full function, device agnostic, web user interface to help manage lightning node operations.
+RTL is available on LND and C-Lightning implementations.

 Visit the development repository [ShahanaFarooqui/RTL](https://github.com/ShahanaFarooqui/RTL) for more information.
 Follow [@RTL_App](https://twitter.com/rtl_app) on Twitter for important announcements.